JoeyLeoBen/Intel_Website_Review_NLP_Analysis/README.md

 ### **Key Findings**

 - The model demonstrated solid generalization performance, achieving a weighted F1 score of 0.74 on the k-fold training data and 0.76 on unseen test data, indicating effective predictive capability beyond the training set.

+- Once finalized, the model's F1 score significantly improves, as it leverages the full vocabulary.
+This suggests that incorporating additional data will further enhance its predictive performance.

+- The model correctly identified 80% of true positives within the first five deciles, making it 1.6 times more effective than random predictions.

-The model may be improved by implimienting methods such as:
+- The model may be improved by implimienting ensemble methods such as:

   - **Bagging (Bootstrap Aggregating)**
   Trains multiple models on different random subsets of the data (with replacement) and averages their predictions to reduce variance.